DeLuks2006/Rootkitty/README.md

 ## Issues:
 - Doesnt run on WSL
-- Missing Encryption of strings (kinda done, not really (stack-strings))
 - Makefile needs ELF modification script (remove unnecessary sections and etc.)
-- Not really a issue but "ld.so.preload write", "execve hook", "Anti-Debugging" isn't tested
+- `ld.so.preload` write, "execve hook", Anti-Debugging and PAM-Backdoor is not tested

+FYI: I intentionally didnt encrypt/hash the backdoor password.

 ## Compiling:
 Seriously?
 If you can't even use a Makefile you shouldn't even be allowed to use this. :)